ElianArism/dapp_algorand_algosigner/README.md

 ### What you can do

-- Connect to your wallet (TestNet)
+- Connect a wallet (TestNet)
-- See your wallet addresss
+- View your wallet address
-- See the custom params that AlgoSigner sends in every transaction
+- See the custom params that AlgoSigner sends in each transaction
-- Make transactions to every wallet in the TestNet
+- Transact with every wallet on Algorand TestNet